dimitri-nicolo/calico/_includes/v2.6/cnx-mgr-install.md

    update the `Service` section named `cnx-manager` and replace `type: NodePort` with `type: LoadBalancer`.
 {% endif %}

-{% if include.platform != "docker-ee" %}
-1. Edit the Kibana URL to point to your Kibana.
-Open the cnx.yaml file and modify the `ConfigMap` named `tigera-cnx-manager-config` by setting the value of `tigera.cnx-manager.kibana-url`
-{% endif %}
-{% if include.elasticsearch != "external" and include.platform != "aks" %}
-   By default a NodePort is installed that serves Kibana on port 30601, so use the address of a node (for example a master).
-{% endif %}

 {% if include.upgrade %}
 1. Uninstall {{site.prodname}} Manager from previous install.